 Proposals to individuals, corporations, foundations, and organizations are to be reviewed and discussed with the Office of Institutional Advancement.
-This does not include requests or proposals for government grants or research contracts with corporations or other organizations, which are to be handled through the Office of Sponsored Research.
-All corporate and foundation gifts and grants will be recorded as the corporation or foundation reports them to the Internal Revenue Service.
+This does not include requests or proposals for government grants or research contracts with corporations and other organizations, which are to be handled through the Office of Sponsored Research.
+The Office of Institutional Advancement will work interactively with the Office of Sponsored Research to coordinate, track and record all proposals through the clearance process.

-Proposals are to be reviewed after incorporation of various departmental elements, approval by the Department or Program Chair, and final draft and review by the Office of Institutional Advancement, all proposals to individuals, corporations, foundations and organizations are reviewed by the Vice President for Institutional Advancement and the Dean.
+Proposals are to be reviewed after incorporation of various departmental elements and approved by the Department or Program Chair.
+The final draft is to be reviewed by the Office of Institutional Advancement.
+All proposals to individuals, corporations, foundations and organizations are review by the Senior Vice President for Institutional Advancement and the Dean.
 Finally, the President reserves the right to review and authorize any or all proposals before they are submitted to the prospect.